jtheardw/mantissa/README.md

 ## Strength

 ### Lichess
-As of this writing, Mantissa is currently between 2300 and 2550 lichess ELO in most formats and is slowly getting stronger.
-Lichess ELO does not seem to have a straightforward conversion into CCRL/CEGT/etc ratings, however, due to several reasons, most notably the wall of Stockfish Clones around 2600 Elo.
+As of this writing, Mantissa is currently between 2300 and 2550 lichess Elo in most formats and is slowly getting stronger.
+Lichess Elo does not seem to have a straightforward conversion into CCRL/CEGT/etc ratings, however, due to several reasons, most notably the wall of Stockfish Clones around 2600 Elo.

 ### Rating Lists